AndreasHeger/CGATReport/doc/Tutorial7.rst

 from your python command line.

-Active content can be added to the file :file:`serve.py` in the root directory.
-Readily available applications are
+Active content can be added to the file :file:`server.py` in the root directory.
+Already available applications are

    * :class:`DataTable`